rotki/rotki/docs/api.rst

    :statuscode 200: Import of debug history data successfully
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in.
+Import history data does not contain required keys.
+Import history data contains some invalid data types.
+Error importing history debug data.
    :statuscode 500: Internal rotki error.